Doina Barbaneagra Sizzles In A Lilac Swimsuit On Instagram

-Austria-based Moldovan model Doina Barbaneagra went online on Thursday and posted a sultry new snapshot to tease her fan.
+Austria-based Moldovan model Doina Barbaneagra went online on Thursday and posted a sultry new snapshot to tease her fans.

-In the picture, Doina could be seen rocking a lilac-colored swimsuit that featured a large cut-out and criss-cross tie-up detailing on the torso.
+In the picture, Doina could be seen rocking a lilac-colored swimsuit that featured a large cutout and a crisscross tie-up detailing on the torso.
 As a result, it allowed her to show off major underboob as well as her taut stomach.
-In addition to that, the racy ensemble boasted a high-cut leg opening through which she also showed off her perfectly toned thighs.
+In addition, the racy ensemble boasted a high-cut leg opening through which she also showed off her perfectly toned thighs.

 She appeared to have applied a full face of makeup.
 The application seemingly featured a foundation, a mocha shade of lipstick, a tinge of brown blush, and defined eyebrows.
 Her eye makeup could not be seen as she wore a pair of frameless, reflective sunglasses.